The Best Firewood to Burn for Heat, Burn Time + Ease

 White Oak

-White oak doesn’t just produce heat, it manages to stay hot for longer periods of time.
+White oak is known for steady, long-lasting heat.
 Because White Oak is relatively drier, when seasoned correctly and given the time to dry fully, it will burn cleaner than other woods, creating less smoke.
-One of the primary disadvantages of White Oak firewood is that it produces a lot of sparks.
+One downside is that White Oak can spark more than other hardwoods, especially in open fireplaces.

 Alder

 Seasoned alder firewood burns relatively fast but creates a hot fire with decent coals.
-Many people choose to burn the wood during the fall or spring when the outside temperatures are moderate.
+Alder works well in the fall and spring when you don’t need all-day heat.
 Or you can mix the wood in with other dense hardwoods like oak, maple, or beech.

 Bigleaf Maple

 Bigleaf Maple has considerably higher BTUs than other softwoods.
-It starts decently, burns for a long time, and leaves a great long-lasting bed of coals.
+It starts decently, burns for a long time, and leaves behind a decent bed of coals.

 Cedar

-Cedars are the next best thing to a resin-soaked pine knot for starting wood fires, and cedar makes for a great natural kindling source, but it offers relatively low heat output compared to most other common firewood types.
+Cedar lights easily and makes great kindling, but it offers relatively low heat output compared to most other common firewood types.

 A stack of cedar logs.